biyunfei/locustM/README.md

 # locustM
 It is a web tool for schedule locust test of distributed locust clients;

-To run it on you computer, you should be install locustio==v0.8.1, Django==1.11.10, psutil==5.4.3 as first, now it support in python 2.x; or you can use the docker images which I maked in the docker hub: https://hub.docker.com/r/biyunfei/locust/
+To run it on you computer, you should be install locustio, Django==1.11.10, psutil==5.4.3 by PIP as first, now it support in python 2.x; or you can use the docker images which I maked in the docker hub: https://hub.docker.com/r/biyunfei/locust/

 There are two parts of this tools: Master and Slave;